JamesNgo-uit/OverTheWire-Bandit-Solutions/writeups/Level-1-10.md

   `grep "millionth" data.txt or cat data.txt | grep "millionth"`
 * `grep`: to search for a specific pattern (like "millionth") inside the file.

-**My logic:** I realized when I `cat` the file, a bunch of stuff appeared, and we could not seak or see any words in this file because it was like a hacker's monitor.
+**My logic:** I realized when I `cat` the file, a bunch of stuff appeared, and we could not seek or see any words in this file because it was like a hacker's monitor.
 So, we need something to filter the output and we got a useful command `grep`, which is used to search for a specific pattern inside a file.
 With this command, I can easily find the password in a short period of time.

 ---